JonatanS/konstru-manual/README.md

 TTX-Cloud is a cloud-based platform that enables version control and design collaboration across multiple BIM and analysis programs.

 ### Interoperabilty
 Every 3D modeling program has a different way to represent building elements.
-TTX unique focus is on bi-directional synchronization of data and geometry between the various programs while respecting the various standards.
+TTX-Cloud synchronizes data and geometry between various modeling programs, while respecting their specific standards.

 ###Version Control
 Every architectural project undergoes many design iterations.
-To date no software exists to manage these.
 TTX-Cloud is developed to keep track of every decision during the design process.

 ###Model Insight
 3D models contain lots of inaccessible information.
 TTX brings transparency into the design process by offering insight through querying, visualizing, comparing and modifying model data.